DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 The navigation step allows you to:

+#### Refresh a page

-* Refresh the current page of the scenario.
+Refresh the current page of the scenario.

-* Follow a specific link.
+#### Follow a specific link

 In the **Enter link URL** box, you must prepend your URLs with `http` or `https`.

-* Go to an email and click on a link.
+#### Go to an email and click on a link

 This step allows you to access your Synthetics mail inbox after creating an [email variable][4].
-* Choose the email you are interested in and click the link you want your browser test to click on.
+Choose the email you are interested in and click the link you want your browser test to click on.

 ### Special Actions